 Publication Design / Production

 Metro Pulse and Knoxville Magazine were two publications under a single publisher in Knoxville, TN.
-For these publications I handled a variety of tasks, from managing a staff of designers and artists to weekly cover designs.
-At the Metro Pulse alt-weekly I designed the articles, covers and performed copy editing.
-For Knoxville Magazine I handled production management and article design as well as occasional cover design.
+For these publications, I handled various tasks, from managing a staff of designers and artists to weekly cover designs.
+At the Metro Pulse alt-weekly, I designed the articles and covers and performed copy editing.
+For Knoxville Magazine I handled production management, article design, and occasional cover design.

 Design With Type